YafuR/slates_semisynth_expts/README.md

 # Off-policy evaluation for ranking in information retrieval
 Based on the work in [1], we further explore off-policy evaluation of slate recommenders/ranker.
+The full report of this work can be found in `Writeup.pdf`.

 These python scripts and classes run semi-synthetic experiments on the MSLR-10K datasets to study off-policy estimators for the slate bandit problem (combinatorial contextual bandits).